11nithin/Bikesharing/README.md

  ### User Trips by Gender by Weekday

- Subscribers use bike most on Thursday
+ Subscribers use bike mostly on Thursday

  ![Userbygender](https://github.com/11nithin/Bikesharing/blob/main/Resources/User%20Trips%20by%20Gender%20by%20Weekday.JPG)